Orientation: Frequently Asked Questions

 All new undergraduate students are required to attend SAIC's Undergraduate New Student Orientation; therefore, students do not need to RSVP.
 A $175 orientation fee will automatically be charged to each student's account for this program.

 Register online for Parent and Guest Registration.
 Registration is free, and parents and guests are encouraged to attend.
-Spring registration will open soon.
+Parent and Guest Orientation is only offered in the Fall.

 See how to get here.